Paureel/LLM-SCIGEN-BRCA/README.md

 streamlit run app.py
 ```

+2. Download the embeddings from: [Drive](https://drive.google.com/drive/folders/1Y1QyJxRH4bFeR2nsDf5cQJLU-ikRURdQ?usp=sharing)

-2. Fill out the fields in the app.
+3. Fill out the fields in the app.
 First set your NVIDIA API key.
 Then enter the gene names which were indicated as important or differentially expressed (you can specify the direction as well, the prompting is quite flexible, for example: *TP53* (upregulated), *BRCA1* (downregulated)).
 Specify the disease type (for example triple negative breast cancer).
 Enter the target variable, which is just basically the variable you used to fit your statistical learning model (for example: cisplatin sensitive/resistant subgroups).
 Again, you can be quite flexible when it comes to prompting, the model will incorporate any additional information.

 ## 🧩 How It Works

 The model is based on the Reflexion agentic workflow by Shinn et al. https://github.com/langchain-ai/langgraph/blob/main/examples/reflexion/reflexion.ipynb.
 By inputting a custom prompt, the model generates a series of potential ideas or research questions that could inspire your next scientific endeavor.

+The final output is a csv file, with the following columns:

+- **Hypotheses short description**: One sentence description of the hypothesis.
+- **Generated Hypotheses**: Long description of the generated hypothesis.
+- **Novelty**: 1-10 score on novelty.
+- **What is not novel**: Description of what is not novel.
+- **Missing**: What is missing from the description of the hypothesis.
+- **Superfluous**: What is redundant in the description of the hypothesis.
+- **Flag**: Is there anything unusual about the input?
+- **References**: References from the literature.
+- **Biohazard**: Is there anything dangerous in the generated hypothesis?
+- **Relations to literature**: Description on how the hypothesis relates to the published papers in the field.

 ## Customizations powered by Nvidia

 - NeMo Guardrails
 - Foundation models through the NVIDIA NIM APIs or endpoints

-## IMPORTANT

-The model is prone to hallucinate a lot, so always validate the generated ideas!

 ## 🔧 TODO